4Sc1/decision_making_app/README.md

+# Setup

+Make sure to adjust the path to your conda environment in the environment.yml file.
+Also, place unpleasant pictures (.jpg) and sound (tv.wav) into subfolder iaps.

 # Configuration Settings

 Configuration settings for the application are stored in the `settings.json` file, located in the installation folder at `%LOCALAPPDATA%\Programs\4Sc1\ExperimentApp`.
 This file controls the flow and operational mode of your application, helping to tailor the user experience for testing or regular use.